KonvictEpic/phlytbot/README.md

 # phlytbot
-An attempt at creating a bot for the phly server in node.js
+An attempt at creating a bot for the phly server in node.j refreshing memory of how commits wor.